WayfindingWizards/WayfindingApp/README.md

     ``` ndk.dir = path to ndk ```

     >On Windows, if you installed Android Studio the path to the SDK is usually `C:\Users\<your username>\AppData\Local\Android\Sdk\ndk\ndk version`.
-Use double backslashes to separate path components in the `local.properties` file, e.g. `sdk.dir = C://Users//student//AppData//Local//Android//Sdk//ndk//21.3.6528147`
+Use double backslashes to separate path components in the `local.properties` file, e.g. `ndk.dir = C://Users//student//AppData//Local//Android//Sdk//ndk//21.3.6528147`

 11. Go to `C:\Users\<your username>\Documents\GitHub\WayfindingApp\unity\builds\android\unityLibrary\symbols` and unzip `arm64-v8a`,`armeabi-v7a`,`x86`, and `x86_64` to the symbols folder.